-Sold privately in 1994 to the famed Madrid Collection, then to a private collector in Melbourne in 2005, this coin has changed hands only twice over the last twenty two years.
+Sold privately in 1994 to the famed Madrid Collection of Australian Rare Coin, then to a private collector in Melbourne in 2005, this coin has changed hands only twice over the last twenty two years.

 And that is a typical holding pattern for most top rarities.
 Coins of this ilk are quite literally once-in-a-decade opportunities.

 Question ... what makes this coin so special?
-Answer ... the method of striking and their rarity.
+Answer ... the method of striking and its rarity.

-Question ... why don’t we see more of them popping up?
+Question ... why don’t we see more of these coins popping up?
 Answer .... again the limited numbers minted.